-The $706 million project will dredge five feet of sand and mud from roughly 30 miles of the Savannah River connecting the port to the Atlantic Ocean.
-Like other East Coast ports, Savannah is scrambling for deeper water to make room for supersized cargo ships expected to begin arriving via an expanded Panama Canal in little more than a year.
+Like other East Coast ports, Savannah is scrambling for deeper water to make room for supersized cargo ships expected to arrive through an expanded Panama Canal in a little more than a year.